 - File Articles of Organization with the state.
 Similar to the Articles of Incorporation, an LLC’s Articles of Organization establishes the LLCs name, business structure, and names of the LLC members.

-- Obtain an EIN/Tax ID number.
+- Obtain an Employee Identification Number (EIN) or Tax ID number.

 - Create an Operating Agreement.
 Like corporate bylaws, the operating agreement defines the roles and responsibilities of its members and managers.